 - " All pregnant women should have a syphilis test at the first booking visit. - " Women who booked in the first trimester and tested negative should have a repeat test done around 32 weeks' gestation. - " Diagnosis is made by positive serology.
-There are 2 types of tests used in syphilis diagnosis:
+There are 2 types of diagnostic tests: